 Does the name Arthur Lismer ring a bell?
-Best known as an artist and a founder of the Group of Seven, Arthur Lismer has another important connection to the AGO – and Grange Park, the wonderful green space behind the AGO that recently re-opened to the public.
+Best known as an artist and a founder of the Group of Seven, Arthur Lismer has another important connection to the AGO – and Grange Park, the wonderful green space behind the AGO that only last year re-opened to the public.
 A respected art educator, and the former principal of what is now the Nova Scotia College of Art and Design (NSCAD) in Halifax, Lismer was invited to establish an art school at the AGO in 1928 – an opportunity he gladly accepted as it allowed him to explore new approaches in art education and to spread the ideals of a new “Canadian” art.
 Read the rest of this entry »

 Top Left to Bottom Right: (1)Raymond Boisjoly, Station to Station (Image Detail, 1 of 5 Prints), 2014, 5 screen resolution LightJet prints mounted on dibond.
 Each 45.75 x 61 cm.
 Courtesy of the artist and Catriona Jeffries, Vancouver, BC.
 (2) Liz Johnson Artur, Unititled, 1986 to 2010, Black Balloon Archive, Courtesy of the artist.
 (3) Taisuke Koyama, Untitled (Melting Rainbows 103), 2010 Archival Pigment Print, 111 x 74 cm / 60 x 40 cm, Courtesy of the artist.
 (4) Hank Willis Thomas, Crossroads, 2012.
 Digital c-print Variable sizes.
 Courtesy of the artist and Jack Shainman Gallery.